inetum-orleans/mutagen-helper/README.md

     - vendor/
 ```

-*important note: mutagen-helper automatically appends the `project_name` to the beta definition.
+Mutagen Helper appends the `project_name` to the beta URL.
 It means that this
-directory will be synchronised to /home/vagrant/projects/helper-project*.
+directory will be synchronised to `/home/vagrant/projects/helper-project`.

 - Run `mutagen-helper up` from the project directory.

-- Run `mutagen-helper list` to see which sessions are running on which projects.
-Output match `mutagen list` command
+- Run `mutagen-helper list` to see which sessions are running.
+Output of this command match `mutagen list` output,
-output, but as JSON and with `Project name` and `Name` additional properties.
+but as JSON and with additional synchronisation helper properties like `Project name`, `Session name` and
+`Configuration file`.

 - Run `mutagen-helper --help` to check other available commands.